LATOKEN/lachain-desktop/README.md

 npm run dist:linux
 ```

-Currently, only `deb` target supported for Linux.
+Currently, only `deb` and `AppImage` targets are supported for Linux.

 PRs are welcome! 👐